SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

 Users may also utilize the API to download data.
 See the [API documentation](https://api.solarforecastarbiter.org/) for details.

+### Limits on Download size

+Data downloads are limited to a maximum of one year of data per request.
+Users may download more than one year of data by making multiple requests.

 ### Download Observation data
 {: .anchor}